infinitiessoft/skyport/README.md

     * `AccessPublic`:Enter the public part of your API keys or username **(Required)**.
     * `AccessPrivate`:Enter the private part of your API keys or password **(Required)**.

-  3. To enable cache to reduce the response time of the List Objects API, select the **Cache** check box to enable caching.
+  3. To enable cache to reduce the response time of the API, select the **Cache** check box to enable caching.
   4. To enable timeout mechanism of the API , select the **Timeout** check box to enable Timeout mechanism.
   5. To verify the profile using the parameter you have entered, click the **Test** button.
 If the connection could be made successfully, you will be notified with a *Connection Successfully!* dialog.
   6. You can configure a number of options for a specific Profile by using the **Advance** button.
   ![Alt text](https://github.com/infinitiessoft/skyport/blob/master/image/advance_dialog.png "Advance Dialog")
+     Each profile holds three threadpools for segregating application resources between different types of task - short-term, medium-term and long-term.
+In the top panel, you can configure threadpools parameters:
+         * `Core size`:The number of threads to keep in the pool, even if they are idle.
+         * `Max size` Class`:The maximum number of threads to allow in the pool.
+         * `Queue capacity`:The maximum work queue size of the thread pool.
+   You can choose the function you want to configure in the left-hand panel then adjust the function para
   7. Click **OK** to save the Profile.

 ### Security